EranTenenboim/HelloWorldGrpc/README.md

 # HelloWorldGrpc

-A simple gRPC Hello World example in C++ using the Bazel build system with explicit target definitions and comprehensive testing.
+A client registry and discovery system in C++ using gRPC and Bazel.
+Clients can register with a central registry server and discover other clients for direct peer-to-peer communication.

 ## Features

-- **Explicit Build Configuration**: Uses explicit target definitions in BUILD files for better control
-- **Modular Structure**: Separate BUILD files for each component (proto, server, client, tests)
+- **Client Registry System**: Central registry server for client discovery
+- **Direct Client Communication**: Clients connect directly to each other for messaging
+- **Interactive Command Interface**: User-friendly command-line interface for client operations
+- **gRPC + Protobuf**: All communication uses gRPC and Protocol Buffers
 - **Modern Bazel Setup**: Uses Bzlmod (MODULE.bazel) for dependency management
-- **Comprehensive Testing**: Unit tests, integration tests, and test coverage
+- **Comprehensive Testing**: Unit tests, integration tests, and registry functionality tests
-- **Clean Project Structure**: Organized with separate directories for protocol definitions, server, client, and tests
+- **Thread-Safe**: Concurrent client management with proper synchronization

 ## Project Structure